bevyengine/bevy-website/content/learn/book/plugin-development/_index.md

 To avoid long build times in your plugin and in projects using it, you should aim for a small crate size:

-- Disable Bevy features that you don't use:
+- Only include the Bevy features you absolutely need.

-  - Features are additive => Bevy features enabled in your plugin cannot be disabled by someone using your plugin
+  Features are additive — Bevy features enabled in your plugin cannot be disabled by someone using your plugin.

+  You should add `default-features = false` to the Bevy dependency in your `Cargo.toml` and manually specify the features you need.

-  - You can find Bevy's features [here](https://github.com/bevyengine/bevy/blob/main/docs/cargo_features.md).
+  You can find a list of Bevy's features [here](https://github.com/bevyengine/bevy/blob/main/docs/cargo_features.md).

-- Avoid large dependencies.
+- Avoid large new dependencies.
+- Make sure your dependencies are not duplicated, using [`cargo tree`](https://doc.rust-lang.org/cargo/commands/cargo-tree.html) or [`cargo-deny`](https://github.com/EmbarkStudios/cargo-deny).
-- Put optional functionality and dependencies behind a feature.
+- Put optional functionality and dependencies behind a [cargo feature](https://doc.rust-lang.org/cargo/reference/features.html).

 ## Tests and CI